milung/wac-textbook/README.md

+# Repository Transition

+**We have transitioned the development of the textbook to a [new repository](https://github.com/wac-fiit/wac-textbook).
+This repository is now archived, and all subsequent updates will be made in the forked repository, maintained by owners of [wac-fiit organization](https://github.com/wac-fiit).
+Please update your bookmarks and references accordingly.**

+---

 # Zdrojové materiály k skriptám k predmetu Vývoj webových aplikácii v prostredí Cloud

 __English summary__: This repository contains the source materials for the book "Vývoj webových aplikácii v prostredí Cloud" (Development of web applications in the Cloud environment) written in Slovak language.
 The book is available at http://wac-fiit.milung.eu/ .